-As part of our efforts to help humanity we would like to find out if our readers have a healthy sense of Self (or what is more commonly referred to as self-esteem).
-In fact, what is commonly known as low (unhealthy) self-esteem is the root cause of the majority of problems in the world today and is also a serious mental illness.
+Did you know that what is commonly known as low (unhealthy) self-esteem is the root cause of the majority of problems in the world today and is also a serious “mental illness.”
 A lot of people don’t realise this!

-It has also been said that around 85% of people today have an unhealthy “sense of Self” to some degree due to mental, social, physical, emotional, domestic and spiritual reasons.
+It has also been said that around 80% of people today have an unhealthy “sense of self” to some degree due to mental, social, physical, emotional, domestic and spiritual reasons.

 With that said, we would like to ask you to take this simple assessment (test) and submit your score in the survey box below.
 And don’t worry, it is completely anonymous—no-one will know who you are.

 To really understand what the questions mean you MUST read the book entitled Breaking the Chain of Low Self-Esteem by Marilyn J.Sorensen from where the test is taken.

 Many thanks in advance for taking the test and submitting your score.

 Please note: If you are submitting your result on a mobile phone or tablet you may have to scroll back up again to press the submit button.
 You may also need to turn your phone on to landscape view.

 Please note: It is also likely that a few of the people who came out as healthy may be lying to themselves (which is common).

 More on the lady who designed the test:

 People who lack self-esteem are more ‘toxic’, for the most part.